 While change can only made by an individual, the development of resilience and desistance can be greatly supported by relationship based, compassionate and reflective practice.
 This type of practice not only requires self awareness and reflection, but a supportive team and organisational environment and high quality supervision.

 Marie and Deirdre have qualifications in psychology, social work, systemic practice and family therapy (Intermediate Level), leadership and management and teaching (adult and continuing education).

-We have completed a range of graduate, post graduate and vocational training and qualifications, in Psychology, Social Work, Family Therapy, Management, restorative practice, desistance, practice teaching, mental health, suicide prevention, domestic violence and substance misuse.
+They have completed continuing professional development and training in a range of areas, including restorative practice, family group conferencing, risk management, desistance, practice teaching, mental health, suicide prevention, domestic violence and substance misuse.